telerik/kendo-react-inputs/docs/slider/overview.md

 ### State

 The Slider is designed as a stateless component.
-To store its state and configuration properties, wrap it a high-order component.
+To store its state and configuration properties, wrap it in a high-order component.

 The `onChange` event fires each time a user interacts with the Slider.
 The new value is passed as an argument to the `onChange` callback.